 Distracted Driving – The National Highway Traffic Safety Administration released a report stating that distracted driving caused the deaths of 3,450 people in 2016.

-Is a Chicago Wrongful Death Lawsuit Handled like a Criminal Trial?
+Is a Chicago Wrongful Death Lawsuit a Civil Lawsuit or Criminal Lawsuit?

-A Chicago wrongful death lawsuit is not the same as a criminal trial.
+Any wrongful death lawsuit is not the same as a criminal trial.
 If a criminal trial does occur, the criminal trial is filed on behalf of the state, and the defendant is tried for breaking a state statute or law.
-However, a Chicago wrongful death lawsuit is filed by a family member, friend or associate of the diseased.
+In the Windy City, a wrongful death lawsuit is filed by a family member, friend, or associate of the diseased.
 A wrongful death lawsuit can be filed subsequent to a criminal trial, even if the defendant is found innocent in the criminal trial.
 A Chicago wrongful death lawsuit would always be considered a civil lawsuit.

-In most cases, the Chicago wrongful death lawsuit will follow similar procedures and use the same evidence as a criminal trial.
+In most cases, a Chicago wrongful death lawsuit will follow similar procedures and use the same evidence as a criminal trial.
 Because the defendant is being tried for damages, rather than a crime, the standard of proof is lower in a wrongful death lawsuit.
 In a criminal trial, the defendant must be found to be guilty beyond a reasonable doubt.
-In a Chicago wrongful death lawsuit, the plaintiff must only prove that the defendant was responsible based on a preponderance of the evidence.
+In an Illinois wrongful death lawsuit, the plaintiff must only prove that the defendant was responsible based on a preponderance of the evidence.

 Damages Awarded in Chicago Wrongful Death Lawsuit